jiriarte-sewanee/Triangle-of-support_JEB/README.md

 system

 This repository contains the most important files in the main folder and several accessory functions in the 'functions' folder.
+We also provide an 'Examples' folder with data from two sample species to test the code.

 The main folder contains the code used to calculate the joint reaction forces (JRFs) and the position of the resultant muscle force (RMF) with respect to the triangle of support